Def Leppard’s High ‘n’ Dry album was released in the U.S. on January 11, 1981. (The UK release date was January 6

 Def Leppard High ‘n’ Dry

-If debut album On Through The Night planted the proverbial seeds of the band’s impressive, budding talents, High ‘n’ Dry saw those seeds break ground (pun intended) and bloom — not only showcasing what Def Leppard was capable of but taking their music to a whole other level.
+If debut album On Through The Night planted the proverbial seeds of the band’s impressive, budding talents, High ‘n’ Dry saw those seeds break ground and begin to bloom, showcasing what Def Leppard was capable of while taking their musical abilities to a whole other level.

 High ‘n’ Dry: A New High

-High ‘n’ Dry presented a more finely crafted version of the band compared to On Through The Night.
+High ‘n’ Dry exhibited a more finely crafted version of the band compared to On Through The Night.

-Whereas On Through The Night introduced Def Leppard’s ability to rock hard, High ‘n’ Dry confirmed that it wasn’t a fluke, and it did it on a much grander scale: bigger production, bigger sound, more ambitious, more energy, and exuding a lot more confidence.
+Whereas On Through The Night introduced Def Leppard’s capacity to rock hard, High ‘n’ Dry confirmed it wasn’t a fluke and accomplished the feat on a much grander scale: bigger production, bigger sound, more ambition, more energy, and a lot more confidence.

-Mutt Lange brought out the best in the band as only he could: Joe Elliott’s thick vocals were stronger than ever before, the crunchy guitar parts were tighter, and the bass and drums more prominent in keeping the tempo.
+Mutt Lange brought out the best in the band as only he could: Joe Elliott’s thick vocals were unquestionably more powerful than ever before, guitar parts were tighter, and the bass and drums were way more prominent in keeping the tempo.

-The album’s overall production maintained a raw, hard edge throughout, and while slicker than On Through The Night, it still sounded much less polished and multi-layered compared to future albums.
+The album’s overall production sustained a hard edge throughout, and while slicker than On Through The Night, it still sounded much less polished and multi-layered compared to the band’s future albums.

 And it worked out beautifully.

-High ‘n’ Dry engulfed listeners with its brand of hard rock mixed with just the right amount of melody to “hook” listeners in.
+High ‘n’ Dry engulfed listeners with its brand of hard rock mixed with just the right amount of melody to hook listeners.

 A Seventh Band Member?

-It’s been said many times that producer Mutt Lange is Def Leppard’s unofficial sixth band member.
-I’d go a step further and say that High ‘n’ Dry actually featured a seventh member…in the form of guitars.
+It’s been said many times over the years that producer Mutt Lange is Def Leppard’s unofficial sixth band member.
+Another Def Leppard hyperbole: High ‘n’ Dry featured a seventh member…in the form of guitars.

-Yes, I’m being a bit sarcastic, but the album absolutely showcased Def Leppard’s guitars unlike any of their other albums, courtesy of the dual guitar assault from Steve Clark and Pete Willis.
+The album showcased Def Leppard’s guitar sound in songs unlike any of the band’s other albums, courtesy of the masterful dual assault from Steve Clark and Pete Willis.

-I encourage you to revisit the High ‘n’ Dry album and pay extra attention to the guitar parts throughout all the songs.
-I’m not just referring to solos (or “Switch 625”), but how the guitars actually complement and interact with Joe Elliott’s vocals; they are so prevalent and practically have a voice of their own.
+Revisit the High ‘n’ Dry album and pay extra attention to the guitar parts throughout all the songs — not just the guitar solos (or “Switch 625”); listen how the guitars actually complement and interact with Joe Elliott’s vocals; they are so prevalent and practically have a voice of their own.